Anush008/fastembed-rs/README.md

 - Uses [@huggingface/tokenizers](https://github.com/huggingface/tokenizers) for fast encodings.
 - Supports batch embeddings generation with parallelism using [@rayon-rs/rayon](https://github.com/rayon-rs/rayon).

-The default model is Flag Embedding, which is top of the [MTEB](https://huggingface.co/spaces/mteb/leaderboard) leaderboard.

 ## 🔍 Not looking for Rust?

 - Python 🐍: [fastembed](https://github.com/qdrant/fastembed)